Superalgos/Superalgos/docs/index.md

 This documentation is currently work in progress and corresponds to an unreleased version of the Superalgos Suite, still in development.
 The system has experienced a major shift on multiple fronts, and changes are currently being documented.

-The Hierarchies Directory feature extensive information about all the data structures handled by the designer, including the new, unreleased ones.
+The <a href="" data-toggle="tooltip" data-original-title="{{site.data.concepts.hierarchies_directory}}">hierarchies directory</a> features extensive information about all the data structures handled by the design space, including the new, unreleased ones.

 ## Beta Stage Notice